 3.1.
 "Cyber security" means the condition in which road vehicles and their functions are protected from cyber threats to electrical or electronic components.

 3.2.
-"Execution" in the context of software updates, means the process of installing and activating an update that has been downloaded.
+"Execution", in the context of software updates, means the process of installing and activating an update that has been downloaded.

+3.x “Configuration information” is data that provides an understanding of the software versions present on the vehicle.
+Such data may be detailed or provided by an identifier for a set configuration (i.e., RXSWIN)

 3.x.
 “Integrity Validation Data” means a representation of digital data, against which comparisons can be made to detect errors or changes in the data.
 This may include checksums and hash values.

 3.3.
 "Mitigation" means a measure that is reducing risk.